Family-friendly Disney to bring edgier Fox fare to streaming video

 “It’s an opportunity for us to take some of these brands that don’t necessarily share all of the Disney brand attributes and use them to grow Hulu,” Iger said.

-FX airs shows such as the bloody “American Horror Story” and the dark and often graphically violent drama “Fargo,” a type of programming more akin to series found on Netflix or Time Warner Inc’s HBO.
+FX airs shows such as the bloody “American Horror Story” and the dark and often graphically violent drama “Fargo,” a type of programming more akin to series found on Netflix or Time Warner Inc’s (TWX.N) HBO.

 Iger said Disney has shown itself able in the past to successfully integrate new kinds of programming into its mission.
 Disney previously acquired Pixar Animation Studios, superhero studio Marvel Entertainment and “Star Wars” producer Lucasfilm and has given them a large degree of autonomy.